Common Non-Contact Measurement Devices & Methods

 Non-Contact Measurement Applications

-Non-contact measurements found great use in applications that require measurement and profiling of fragile and easily damaged objects, as well as objects that radiate extremely high heat, but also environments that might contain humidity, a specific type of gas, etc.
+Non-contact measurement sensors found great use in applications that require measurement and profiling of fragile and easily damaged objects, as well as objects that radiate extremely high heat.

 In the context of dimensional measurements, the use of non-contact measurement methods and devices offers data collection at fantastic speeds with minimal reduction in precision—the precision associated with non-contact dimensional measurements is usually within a single-digit micron.